PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ### 3.18.4.
 Update Security VPC networking for OB/EW with GWLB

 > &#8505; The routing and traffic flows can be tricky to grasp, especially when designing for multiple availability zones.
-For this lab, we are using separate endpoint for Outbound VS EastWest, plus separate endpoint per AZ.
+For this lab, we are using separate endpoint for Outbound VS EastWest, plus separate endpoints per AZ.
 Take your time and understand the traffic flows as you configure the routing.
 >
-> For multi-AZ GWLB, generally will require unique route tables per subnet in both AZs in order to direct traffic in that AZ toward the resources (GWLB endpoint, NAT GW) in the same AZ.
+> Multi-AZ GWLB generally requires unique route tables per subnet in both AZs in order to direct traffic in that AZ toward the resources (GWLB endpoint, NAT GW) in the same AZ.

 - First investigate the VPC Route Tables in the Security VPC and try to identify and fix what is missing.
 Refer to the diagram for guidance.
 - Refer to your output from terraform for the GWLB Endpoint IDs